justin13601/ACES/README.md

 **Matthew McDermott**, PhD | *Harvard Medical School*

 For any questions, enhancements, or issues, please file a GitHub issue.
-For inquiries regarding Event Stream GPT, please refer to the ESGPT repository.
+For inquiries regarding EventStreamGPT, please refer to the ESGPT repository.
 Contributions are welcome via pull requests.